-Two key observations arise: \begin{enumerate} \item $\text{ECE}_1$ varies by up to 5 times across dimensions, with no consistent best or worst dimensions across settings.
-It follows that a single scalar confidence masks significant differences in dimension-wise confidence estimates. \item Replacing global Platt scaling with per-action-dimension transforms consistently lowers calibration error (and also improves over the temperature scaling baseline).
-ECE is improved by over 20\% in some cases, without changing the selected tokens or adding meaningful runtime overhead. \end{enumerate} Together, these results indicate that VLA calibration research should treat each degree of freedom as its own concern in order to improve effectiveness of relevant algorithmic tools.
+Two key observations arise.
+First, $\text{ECE}_1$ varies by up to 2 times across dimensions, with no consistent best or worst dimensions across settings.
+It follows that a single scalar confidence masks significant differences in dimension-wise confidence estimates.
+Second, we can observe that replacing global Platt scaling with per-action-dimension transforms consistently lowers calibration error (and also improves over the additional baselines).
+ECE is improved by over 20\% in some cases, without changing the selected tokens or adding meaningful runtime overhead.
+Together, these results indicate that VLA calibration research should treat each degree of freedom as its own concern in order to improve the effectiveness of relevant algorithmic tools.
 Dimension-aware post hoc methods such as action-wise Platt scaling offer a simple yet effective path toward that goal.
 More broadly, our findings underscore that calibrating VLAs introduces challenges not seen in other domains, so meaningful progress will demand substantial domain-specific research rather than wholesale adoption of understanding and techniques from other areas of deep learning.